mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Message Encryption and Decryption

-The Group participants should use the Application AEAD Keys to AEAD encrypt and decrypt their Application message as follows:
+The Group participants should use the Application AEAD Keys associated with the negotiated MLS ciphersuite to AEAD encrypt and decrypt their Application messages as follows:

 ~~~~~
     struct {